vijaykeswani/Cognitively-Faithful-Decision-Models/README.md

-## Code: Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment
+## Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment

 This repository contains the implementation of the analysis presented in the paper titled ***"Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment"***.
 The paper proposes a new modeling strategy for learning computational models from human response data to pairwise comaprions.